d-ries/linux-essentials/02_installation/01_course.md

 ![VMware Ubuntu 64bit](../images/02/VMware_Ubuntu_64bit.png)

 In the next screen we give the virtual machine a name.
 You can also specify a different folder to store the virtual machine on your computer.
+?> <i class="fa fa-exclamation-circle" style="font-size:48px;color:red"></i> Caution!
+Do not save your VM files to a directory on your host that is synced with the cloud (OneDrive, Dropbox, Google Drive)?.
+Your VM will crash and you will lose everything from within this VM!

 ![VMware Name The VM](../images/02/VMware_Name_The_VM.png)